Tonywuhk/realai.org/continual-learning.md

 Continual learning focuses on an agent's ability to learn new tasks without forgeting old ones.
 Skills learned from old tasks may or may not transfer to new tasks, but must be largely retained.
 One approach is to penalize learning for weights that are important for remembering old tasks.
 Importance measures of weights can be computed online ([Zenke & Poole & Ganguli, 2017](https://arxiv.org/abs/1703.04200)).
 The elastic weight consolidation (EWC) ([Kirkpatrick et al, 2016](https://arxiv.org/abs/1612.00796)) method relies on computing the Fisher information metric at the end of each task.
 [Seff et al. (2017)](https://arxiv.org/abs/1705.08395) explain that both of these methods can be adapted to training conditional GANs.

 Another approach to prevent catastrophic forgetting is to design novel network architectures.
-PathNets ([Fernando et al., 2017](https://arxiv.org/abs/1701.08734)) evolve the learning of a particular task towards a subset of parameters, then fix these parameters before moving on to the next task.
+PathNets ([Fernando et al., 2017](https://arxiv.org/abs/1701.08734)) are large neural networks where the learning of a particular task evolves towards a subset of parameters, these parameters are then fixed before learning moves on to the next task.
+Note that when such a large architecture is viewed as a family of possible standard deep neural networks, [Veniat & Denoyer (2017)](https://arxiv.org/abs/1706.00046) demonstrate that reinforcement learning can be used to discover networks that are efficient in computational cost (Flop) or time (milliseconds).

 A more intuitive method is to add new components for adaption to new tasks.
 The progressive network ([Rusu & Rabinowitz et al., 2016](https://arxiv.org/abs/1606.04671)) instantiates a new column for each new task being solved.
 [Rosenfeld & Tsotsos (2017)](https://arxiv.org/abs/1705.04228) adds a controller to each convolutional layer in a trained neural network that mixes the filters in that layer to adapt to a new task.
 A new set of controllers is required for each new task.